bcbnz/matplotlib-pgfutils/README.md

 import numpy as np
 from matplotlib import pyplot as plt

-# Generate square wave from a few terms of its Fourier series.
+# Generate a square wave from a few terms of its Fourier series.
 f = 3
 t = np.linspace(0, 1, 501)
 square = np.zeros(t.shape)